-Fun fact: modern cars have a computer.
-No, they don’t have a built-in laptop or iPad under the hood.
+Fun fact: Modern cars have a computer.
+They don’t have a built-in laptop or iPad under the hood, of course.
 The computer in a car is very different.
 Its job is to monitor various aspects of operation.
-We’ll explain the specific roles of modern car computers and how to identify signs of a worn car computer.
+We’ll explain the specific roles of modern car computers and how to identify signs of one which is worn out.

 Modern car computers regulate different controls in the engine and other components.
-These include the:
+These include the following, among others.

 - Engine emission